FujioNakatsuru/stream-log/README.md

-# stream-log
+# Stream & Game Log

-A personal archive of streamed and played games.
+This repository is a personal archive of games I’ve streamed or played.
+Records are kept for reference and do not imply future schedules.

+---

+## About
+- Markdown-based
+- No fixed plans or obligations
+- Updated as needed